bitfwdcommunity/Blockathon/README.md

 In addition to providing a good working space for your attendees, it’s a good idea to provide plenty of food.
 Not only will your attendees appreciate the gesture, but you want them to be able to focus on their projects without the distraction of leaving to get food and drinks.
 For a one-day event starting in the morning, be prepared to provide coffee and pastries in the morning, a nutritious lunch with beverages, and snacks, water and cold beverages through the day.

-From our experience in various cities in BC, we had 30 attendees on average.
-We have had as many as 60 and as few as 12.
-Plan on spending $300 to $400 on food and beverages, depending on the number of attendees to your event. [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]
+From our experience with various cities in BC, we had from 30 attendees to 150.
+For 30 attendees and an one day blockathon, we spent approximately $250 on lunch + $50 Snacks + $XX on beer.

-How much did we budget for Food and drinks...
+Add more info...

-When you talk to prospective sponsors about your event, they may have never heard of Hackathons.
+When you talk to prospective sponsors about your event, they may have never heard of Blockathons.
 They will want to know what to expect, so be prepared to explain a bit about Hackathons as well as about your cause.

-Before you go to talk to your prospective sponsor, think about how they can benefit from your Hackathon so you can explain to them.
+Think about how they can benefit from your Hackathon so you can explain to them.
 Benefits may include:

-* positive exposure from the event
-* being associated with open data
+* Being associated with their brand name
-* being able to meet and talk with the Hackathon attendees
+* Being able to meet and talk with the Blockathon attendees
-* having attention paid to their particular business area
+* Having attention paid to their particular business area
-* exposure for their open data efforts
+* Exposure for their open data efforts
-* having prototype apps created using their data
+* Having prototype apps created using their API/data

 Be sure to let them know that you’d like to thank them publicly for their support, both on your Hackathon web page and via your social media.
 Sometimes event sponsors are happy to help out but are not comfortable with the more public forms of gratitude such as Twitter and Facebook, so be sure you have their permission to mention them in social media.
 You want to show thanks in a way that works for them.

-The types of organizations that are often happy to help out are:
-* Information Technology vendors
-* local and provincial governments
-* local businesses
-* software development firms
-* trade associations
-* educational institutions

-In some cases, you may find an organization that would like to provide the food, but doesn’t have a venue.
-In other cases, you may find someone who is willing to provide a venue but not a budget for food.
-It works fine for you to have two (or more) sponsoring organizations and and recognize them both.

 Part of the benefit of using sponsors is of course covering the costs.
 Another benefit is to increase the exposure for your cause, or associate your cause and organization with other organizations.
 Remember the reputation of your cause and organization will be affected by the host and sponsor you associate with, and vice versa, so choose organizations that are well respected and easy to work with.
 Be respectful, gracious and professional in your interaction with them.

 ## Speakers and Judges

-Speakers and Judges are in important piece of hackathons.
+Speakers and judges are in important piece of hackathons.
 Often times they are representing sponsors, but you should consider workshops and other talks that are more informative and help hackathon participants succeed.

 Have a structured approach to structuring your speaker line-up.
 Provide a framework for speakers to pariticpate in, providing title and abstracts for their talk within a set format and time line you dictate.

 Make sure your speaker line-up is logical and fits well with the theme and schedule of your hackathon.
-Also, identify who will be MC'ing the hackathon and coordinating with all scheduled speakers.
+Also, identify who will be MC'ing the event and coordinating with all scheduled speakers.

 ### Presentations / APIS /
 Presentations by API and dataset providers should be kept to a minimum, try to make it a quick introduction involving the company name, the type of data / platform they have, and who to speak to for more information.
 Have technical - not marketing - people give the presentation as they will be asked technical questions, both on stage and during the rest of the event.